gotrafficgo/idm_and_constraints/README.md

 <img src="Figure_1.png" alt="Diagram" width="600">

 **Experiment 2:** All constraints taking effect.
 I observe:
 * The stop-and-go wave does continously propagate upstream
-* The decelerating process is too sharp
+* The decelerating process is too sharp -- Here, it is the sharp deceleration, but it is still unknown for other scenarios.
+The extremely unfortnate case is: It would be significantly affect the results, if it happens in some critical moments.

 <img src="Figure_2.png" alt="Diagram" width="600">

 **Experiment 3:** Only Constraint 2 not taking effect.
 I observe: